CACI-International/ergo/ergo/user_guide/src/tutorial/basics.md

 The first value of a command, if it is a string literal, is queried in the lexical scope to resolve to a bound value.

 Commands are identified by the presence of arguments.
-To call a command without arguments, add a `:` after the value to call (e.g. `command:`).
+Commands that don't take any arguments semantically often are written to take a single unit argument (e.g. `command ()`).

 ### Binding Retrieval
-Getting any value from the binding scope is done by using a colon.
-For instance, `:something` will retrieve the value bound to `something` in the enclosing scope.
+Using any value from the binding scope is done by using a colon.
+For instance, `:something` will be the value previously bound to `something` in the enclosing scope or ancestor scope.
 Similarly, indexing into a map or array also uses a colon, except prior to the colon the value to index is provided.
 Like commands, if the value to index is a string, it will be retrieved from the current bindings.
 Thus, `my_map:my_key:key2` and `:my_map:my_key:key2` are the same (the leading colon is unnecessary).